particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 The Argon has the EN pin which can shut down the Torex XC9258 3.3V regulator to power down the 3.3V supply to the Argon nRF52840 MCU and the ESP32 Wi-Fi coprocessor.

 This feature does not exist on the P2, however you could add equivalent circuitry on your base board.
 This could either be a regulator with power control like the Argon, or an external load switch like the Boron (Torex XC8107).
-The specific load switch is not important, as long as it meets the requirements of the nRF52840 MCU.
+The specific load switch is not important, as long as it meets the power requirements of the MCU and any additional peripherals on 3V3.

 ### Pins A3, A4, and DAC (A6)